Current group members...

 Daniel R. Viete -- Assistant Professor

 After receiving his PhD from the Australian National University, Daniel moved on to postdoctoral work at Monash University, followed by 12 months as a Fulbright Visiting Scholar at the University of California, Santa Barbara and then 20 months as a Marie Curie (COFUND) Junior Research Fellow at Durham University.
 He started as an Assistant Professor at Hopkins in July 2016.
-Daniel is motivated by questions in tectonics (in particular on scales and drivers of processes) and uses petrology, geochemistry and geochronology to address these questions.
-He works across the North American Appalachians and Irish/Scottish Caledonides, and in California, Greece, Oman and Venezuela.
+Daniel is motivated by questions in tectonics (in particular on the time scale/tempo and drivers of processes) and uses petrology, geochemistry and geochronology to address these questions.
+He works across the North American Appalachians and Irish/Scottish Caledonides, and in the Lake Superior region, California, Greece, Oman and Venezuela.

 Freya R. George -- Fulbright Postdoctoral Scholar

-Freya did her PhD research with Fred Gaidies at Carleton University, Canada, graduating in May 2019.
-Freya has been awarded a UK Fulbright Scholarship to perform research at Hopkins for 12 months, starting October 2019.
-Her work will use to techniques in spatially-resolved microanalysis to investigate fluid mobility in subduction, and will focus on rocks from the Dominican Republic.
+Freya did her PhD at Carleton University, Canada, graduating in May 2019.
+She was awarded a UK Fulbright Scholarship to perform research at Hopkins for 12 months, starting October 2019, and will thereafter switch become the Blaustein Postdoctoral Fellow within the Department of Earth & Planetary Sciences, JHU.
+Her work current research uses techniques in spatially-resolved microanalysis to investigate fluid mobility in subduction, and will focus on rocks from subduction complexes around the world.
 Freya has previously worked in the Sikkim Himalaya.
 She is broadly interested in petrology, and the rock record of heat and mass transfer in the lithosphere.

 Robert M. Holder -- Postdoctoral Fellow